Amanrazdan/ashish-passi-portfolio/src/pages/posts/the-twimbit-journey.md

 **September 2018**

 Twimbit.
-A name to our idea emerged.
+A name for our idea emerged.
 Love at the first earshot!

+The world is moved by ideas and technology.
+Wow.
+Indeed.

+So let's move it!

+What?
+How?

+Ummmm...

+October 2018